asyncapi/website/pages/docs/getting-started/event-driven-architectures.md

 You will find both used interchangeably, although they are not exactly the same.
 You will even find _"message-based"_ and _"event-based"_.
 In practice, chances are they all refer to the same thing.

 Theoretically, _"message-driven"_ is the most generic term -meaning you may use events and commands- while _event-driven_ means that it's purely about events.
-However, that's not always the case, as Martin Fowler explains in his talk _"the many meanings of Event-Driven Architecture"_:

 However, that's not always the case, as Martin Fowler explains in his talk ["the many meanings of Event-Driven Architecture"](https://www.youtube.com/watch?v=STKCRSUsyP0).